BrenPatF/trapit_python_tester/README.md

 - The wrapper function specific to the UUT is called within a loop over scenarios by a library test driver module
 - The library test driver module reads data for all scenarios in JSON format, with both inputs to the UUT and the expected outputs, and metadata records describing the specific data structure
 - The module takes the actual outputs from the wrapper function and merges them in alongside the expected outputs to create an output results object
-- This output results object is processed by the module to generate the results formatted as a summary page, with a detail page for each scenario, in both HTML and text versions
+- This output results object is processed by a JavaScript module to generate the results formatted as a summary page, with a detail page for each scenario, in both HTML and text versions

 At a high level the design pattern: